qianxi0410/dotfiles/README.md

 ### .config

-some dot files used by myself
+some dotfiles used by myself